MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ## Overview
 {: #overview }

 To properly secure your application, enable the predefined {{ site.data.keys.product_adj }} application-authenticity [security check](../#security-check) (`appAuthenticity`).
 When enabled, this check validates the authenticity of the application before providing it with any services.
+Applications in production environment should have this feature enabled.

 To enable application authenticity, you can either follow the on-screen instructions in the **{{ site.data.keys.mf_console }}** → **[your-application]** → **Authenticity**, or review the information below.